AdityaOjha-RollCall142/C-Programing-Semester-1/README.md

-This repositroy contains different C programs related to the subject's assignments.
+This repositroy contains different C programs related to the subject's assignments for semester 1 unit 1.